ZooMontana – Rimrock Mall

-Billings (pop.
-110,323) is the chief city along I-90 and the upper Yellowstone Valley in south-central Montana.
-Billings is a trade, medical, and entertainment center for all of eastern Montana and the Bighorn Basin in Wyoming.
+Billings is called Montana’s Trailhead by local promoters.
+In many ways this is an appropriate slogan.
+Billings is a major trade, medical, and entertainment center for much of eastern Montana and the Bighorn Basin in northwest Wyoming.

-Billings has an unusual and unique setting, built as it is at the foot of a massive wall of rimrocks.
+Billings has an unusual and unique setting.
+Billings is near the base of a massive wall of rimrocks.
 In geologic history, the Yellowstone River cut deep into the earth creating the present day Yellowstone Valley.
-This action exposed the magnificent sandstone cliffs which are today the city’s landmark.
+This action exposed magnificent sandstone cliffs which are today the city’s landmark.

 Billings is home to Montana State University-Billings (MSU-B).
 Some 4,200 students study in many fields in the arts and sciences and professional programs.